Davila-Villa

 Co-founder

-Anna Stothart is the co-founder of Davila-Villa & Stothart (DVS), an organization devoted to supporting artists and their families on artistic legacy planning and stewardship, studio management, as well as expanding across the globe the cultural and art historical understanding of underrepresented artists.
+Anna Stothart is the co-founder of DVS.
+An art historian by training with particular expertise in contemporary art, Stothart specializes in institutional relations, market growth and sustainability, and studio management.
+She oversees projects related to institutional placement of historically significant works in support of artists’ legacy goals, strategic market guidance and planning, and the implementation of management best practices in the context of artists’ studios.
 She was Curatorial Director of Lehmann Maupin (2016–2020) where she provided curatorial support for the represented artists, organized group exhibitions, and was the museum liaison for the gallery.
 Previously Stothart served as the Brown Foundation Curator of Modern and Contemporary Art at the San Antonio Museum of Art (2015–2016) and Assistant Curator at the Institute of Contemporary Art/Boston (2009–2015) where she organized the solo exhibitions of Nathalie Djurberg and Hans Berg, Meleko Mokgosi, Mickalene Thomas, and Adriana Varejão, and was the presenting curator for exhibitions featuring LaToya Ruby Frazier, Jim Hodges, Corita Kent, and Ragnar Kjartansson among others.
 She received her master’s degree in Art History and Museum Studies from Tufts University.
 Stothart served as a core seminar leader of the Interdisciplinary Art and Theory Program, New York, NY from 2020 through 2021.

 Photo credit: © Charles Ganansia